 To help address this challenge our recently launched cloud based Virtual SOC service now extends visibility beyond the perimeter to include VPN activity.
 This new feature will enable vulnerable businesses to quickly and cost effectively address the significant risks faced through the increase in VPN activity.

-In response to Covid-19 and the increase in remote working, we are also offering customers an opportunity to use our VSOC service for 3 months free.
+In response to Covid-19 and the increase in remote working, we are also offering customers a free Cyber Security Health Check.
 For further details please visit this webpage or contact us directly to find out more.